Environment

 Energia Renewables achieved another major milestone in late 2022 with the successful completion of seabed surveys off the coast of Co.
 Waterford – making the North Celtic Sea project one of the most advanced projects planned for Irish waters.

-The project team is continuing to conduct ongoing onshore and offshore environmental surveys including seabird and marine mammal surveys, with further ecology and hydrographic studies starting soon.
-The information from these studies will help inform the design of the wind farm, its location, size, and connection to the electricity grid.
-Further consultations will take place over the coming months to share progress on the project design.
+The project team is continuing to conduct ongoing onshore and offshore environmental surveys including seabird and marine mammal surveys, with further ecology and hydrographic studies.
+The information from these studies will help inform the design of the wind farm, its location, size, and connection to the electricity grid which will form part of the planning application process if successful in the upcoming ORESS 2.1 grid auction.
+Further consultations will take place as the project progresses to the planning stage and beyond.